-I write women’s fiction /mystery novels set in in Northern California that feature strong, independent female characters who are professional and/or amateur sleuths.
+I write women’s fiction /mystery novels that feature strong, independent female characters who are professional and/or amateur sleuths.
 My stories are both character and plot-driven, include both friend and romantic relationship elements but no graphic sex or gore, and run 72K -75K words in length.
-My protagonists are flawed and smart and imperfect but manage to improve, both personally and professionally, in some way, through every story line.
+My protagonists are flawed and smart and imperfect but manage to improve, both personally and professionally, in some way, in every story.

 3. Think “series.”

 Writing a series provides automatic fodder for subsequent books.
 You can stretch your characters’ personal lives out through the series and have them tackle new things and get into lots of fun and trouble.
 Their “issues” will help introduce sub-plots through the series, and since you’re familiar with your main characters, you don’t have to “get to know” new people every time.
 Many successful authors say that starting with a series helps sales across all titles.